mgarbacz/todo-app-ruby/README.md

 todo-app-ruby
 =============

-Basic todo application using RoR and TDD
+Basic todo application using RoR and TDD to practice some TDD